appserver-io/appserver/README.md

 > Runs and tested on CentOS 6.5 (64-bit) and higher!

-Installation and basic usage is the same as on Fedora but we provide different [packages](http://appserver.io/get-started/downloads.html#cent-os).
+Installation and basic usage is the same as on Fedora, but we provide different [packages](http://appserver.io/get-started/downloads.html#cent-os).
 CentOS requires additional repositories like [remi](<http://rpms.famillecollet.com/>) or [EPEL](<http://fedoraproject.org/wiki/EPEL>) to satisfy additional dependencies.

 ## Raspbian

-As an experiment we offer Raspbian and brought the appserver to an ARM environment.
-What should we say, it worked! :D With `os.distribution` = raspbian you might give it a try to build it yourself (plan at least 5 hours) as we currently do not offer prepared install packages.
+As an experiment we offer a Raspbian and brought the appserver to an ARM environment.
+What should we say, it worked! :D With `os.distribution` = raspbian you might give it a try and build it yourself.
+Plan for at least 5 hours though, as we currently do not offer prepared install package.

 # Basic Usage

 The appserver will automatically start after your installation wizard (or package manager) finishes the setup.
-You can use it without limitations from now on.
+You can use it without limitations after installation is completed..

 Below you can find basic instructions on how to make use of the appserver.
-After the installation you might want to have a look and some apps.
-We got a showcase example bundled with the installation which you can reach at `http://127.0.0.1:9080/example`
+After the installation you might want to have a look at some apps.
+We included a showcase example appliation with the installation which you can reach at `http://127.0.0.1:9080/example`

-Start your favorite browser and have a look at what we can do. :) To pass the password barriers use the default login `appserver/appserver.i0`.
+Start your favorite browser and have a look at what appserver can do. :) To enter the site, use the default login `appserver/appserver.i0`.

 ## Start and Stop Scripts

-Together with the appserver we deliver several standalone processes which we need for proper functioning of different features.
+Together with the appserver, there are several standalone processes which are needed for the proper functioning of different features.

-For these processes we provide start and stop scripts for all *nix like operating systems.
+For these processes, there are start and stop scripts for all *nix like operating systems.
-These work the way they normally would on the regarding system.
+These work the same as on any other *nix systems.
 They are:

 * `appserver`: The main process which will start the appserver itself

 * `appserver-php5-fpm`: php-fpm + appserver configuration.
 Our default FastCGI backend.
-Others might be added the same way
+Other FCGI system can be added the same way.

 * `appserver-watcher`: A watchdog which monitors filesystem changes and manages appserver restarts